ximeguerron/qualityModel/README.md

 to combine them into potential themes.
 This process has been performed iteratively for each attribute and metric.
 3. Reviewing and refining themes: the themes obtained have been reviewed and compared to detect coincidences/repetitions.
 The quality attributes, the metrics, and the cloud artifacts (where the metrics are applied) were compared with each other to understand the themes.
-The result was a set of themes related to quality characteristics, quality attributes, and metrics
+The result was a set of themes related to quality characteristics, quality attributes, and metrics.

 ```

 ## 4. Quality model for cloud services {#model}
-The model is organized hierarchically, starting from characteristics and subcharacteristics to attributes, metrics, and operationalizations.
+The model is organized hierarchically, from characteristics and subcharacteristics to attributes, metrics, and operationalizations.
 The proposed cloud services quality model is an adaptation and extension of the ISO/IEC 25010 SQuaRE standard to suit the cloud services domain.
 The process involved examining the eight characteristics of this standard and the 406 metrics from Guerron et al. [3].
 The analysis and decomposition process resulted in 68 subcharacteristics that expand the subcharacteristics of the standard and 240 related attributes, which were used to build the hierarchical decomposition of the quality model.
 Figure 4 shows the model diagram down to the level of characteristics and subcharacteristics, including existing and adding new ones.

 ![Figure 4](./images/Figure4.png "Figure 4")